iSoron/uhabits/README.md

   is already completed, you are also very welcome to join and proofread it.

 * **Write some code.** If you are an Android developer, you are very welcome to contribute with code.
-Please, see the [developer guidelines][dev-guide] for more details.
+Please see `docs/GUIDELINES.md`.

 ## License